 It is stress-free.

-You can expect your company to focus on other core functions once you know how to manage complicated processes like payroll.
-As long as you can count on a trustworthy and efficient payroll service provider, you can ensure that you are free from this aspect of financial stress.
+You can expect your company to focus on other core functions once you know how to manage complicated processes involved in payroll.
+Your management can free itself from this aspect of financial stress as long as it can count on a trustworthy and efficient payroll service provider.